 You can also save on your expenses with family as there are many hotels and Guest Houses that offer top-notch service at the best price.
 One word of caution, avoid staying in the main region of the city as transport is very cheap and you can easily get around if you stay a bit far from the city center.
 Also, I suggest spending less time in Colombo.

 Cost of Tourist Attractions in Sri Lanka

-Being an island, Sri Lanka has so many beaches that are free to visit.
+Being an island, Sri Lanka has tons of stunning beaches to visit.
 Most tourists visit Sri Lanka for two reasons: its beaches and its mountains and breathtaking landscape.
 It’s possible to travel around the city and visit attractions without paying.
 If you are in Kandy, you can visit many historic places and Kandy lake for free.
-As of now there are only two tourist attractions is Sri Lanka which a tighter budget traveler can’t afford and that is hiking Sigiriya as its entrance fee is $30 for foreigners.
+As of now, there are only two tourist attractions in Sri Lanka which a tighter budget traveler can’t afford and that is hiking Sigiriya as its entrance fee is $30 for foreigners.
 (You can see it from the outside for free.)

 Yala National Park is another spot that comes at a cost of $15 entrance fee and $15 per person for the vehicle.
 One word of advice, if you are NOT more than 4 persons, get a tuk-tuk for a city tour like Colombo, etc., as taxis are more expensive than the tuk-tuk.
 Here are a few places that you can visit for free.

 - Galle Face Green (Colombo)

 - Beira Lake (Colombo)